cosmicjs/hacker-news-top-stories/README.md

 5. [Cosmic JS NPM Module](https://www.npmjs.com/package/cosmicjs) to save stories to your Bucket

 ## Getting Started
+### Quick Install
+1. [Log in to Cosmic JS](https://cosmicjs.com) and choose a new or existing Bucket to save your Stories.
+2. Go to Your Bucket > Extensions.
+3. Find the HN Story Saver Extension and click "Install".
 ### Run locally
 ```
 git clone https://github.com/cosmicjs/hacker-news-story-saver